Yoctol/bottender/examples/telegram-builder/README.md

 npm run dev
 ```

-This command will start a development bot server at `http://localhost:5000`.
+This command will start server for bot developing at `http://localhost:5000`.

 ## Set webhook

-To set the webhook, run the following command with global `bottender`:
+While the server running, you can run following command with global `bottender` to set up the webhook:

 ```
 bottender telegram webhook set -w <YOUR_WEBHOOK_URL>